Tuesday, August 20, 2019

 Text and photos for this blog post came from Facebook posts on Seashore Trolley Museum's page, Seashore Trolley Museum archival sources, and this blogger.

 In August (2019), Seashore Trolley Museum hosted a week-long Nagasaki Tram Renovation & Arts Integration Experience.
 Led by local artist and new museum member, Ann Thompson of Friends of Aomori.
-With a grant from the Maine Humanities Council and the Maine Arts Commission, the idea to transform Nagasaki tram No. 134 was off and running.
+With a grant from the Maine Humanities Council and the Maine Arts Commission, the idea to transform Nagasaki Tram No. 134 was off and running.
 Fine Paints of Europe was a generous donor to the project with their donation of nine gallons of paint for the makeover.

 Several Seashore Trolley Museum members and volunteers were inspired by the energy around this project and donated their time to work alongside the six youth artists from the community who applied to participate in this once-in-a-lifetime experience.
 Together these young minds - Thalia Tucker, Metis Tucker, Blake Pennington, Carlie Hutchins, Amy Bradford, and Nia Farago-Dumsch - took the lead and transformed the tram outside and in.
 Outside by applying a new coat of paint and inside by creating woodblock printmaking to tell the story of one of the tram's operators, Wada Koichi, who lived in Nagasaki pre-and post-World War II, that would be on display inside No. 134 after a fresh coat of paint was applied.